BarryCap/BarryCap.github.io/README.md

 &emsp;An introductive page to the Barry Cap's universe.
 ___
 ### [Home](https://barrycap.com/home)
-&emsp;The presentation page where you can found some of the images I made, with the current [Spolight](#spotlight) image.
+&emsp;The presentation page where you can found some of the images I made, with the current [spotlight](#spotlight) image.

 ---
 ### [Realizations](https://barrycap.com/realizations)